Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

 Andrew Benintendi At The Plate

+- Benintendi leads Chicago with an OBP of .338, plus a team-best slugging percentage of .356.

-- Among the qualified hitters in baseball, he ranks 41st in batting average, 54th in on-base percentage, and 128th in slugging.
+- Among the qualifying hitters in baseball, he ranks 37th in batting average, 51st in on-base percentage, and 128th in slugging.

-- In 111 games played this year, he has homered in only two of them.
+- He has homered in two of 112 games played this season, and in 0.4% of his plate appearances.

-- Benintendi has picked up an RBI in 24.3% of his games this season, with two or more RBI in 4.5% of his games.
-He has also produced three or more runs in one contest.
+- Benintendi has driven in a run in 27 games this year (24.1%), including five games with more than one RBI (4.5%).
+He has also driven home three or more of his team's runs in one contest.

-- In 45 of 111 games this year, he has scored, and nine of those games included multiple runs.
+- In 40.2% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.